stevestreza/Relayout/README.rst

 There are a number of implementations of the `LayingOut`:code: protocol, either existing or planned.
 So far you can use:

 - `Layout`:code:, which generates constraints from a closure
+- `LayoutGroup`:code:, which just returns all of the `NSLayoutConstraint`:code: objects provided by an `Array`:code: of `LayingOut`:code: objects
-- `IdentifyingLayout`:code:, which adds an identifier to all `NSLayoutConstraint`:code: objects for a given `LayingOut`:code: object
+- `IdentifyingLayout`:code:, which adds an identifier to all `NSLayoutConstraint`:code: objects for a given `LayingOut`:code: object (which is useful for debugging unsatisfiable constraint errors)
 - `ConditionalLayout`:code:, which returns the `NSLayoutConstraint`:code: objects from a given `LayingOut`:code: object iff the condition is true, and optionally return other `NSLayoutConstraint`:code: objects if the condition is false

-Coming soon:

 - `TraitCollectionLayout`:code:, which returns the `NSLayoutConstraint`:code: objects from a given `LayingOut`:code: object iff the root view has certain `UITraitCollection`:code: traits
 - `ListLayout`:code:, which iterates over a list of objects, calling a closure that returns `NSLayoutConstraint`:code: objects when passed the object, its index, and the previous and next objects in the list (to easily constrain between an object and its next and previous views).
-- `GridLayout`:code:, which iterates over a list of objects, calling a closure that returns `NSLayoutConstraint`:code: objects when passed the object, its index, and the items that are offset in the previous and next rows and previous and next columns.

 And you can of course implement the `LayingOut`:code: protocol if you see fit.
 It has no `Self`:code: requirement, so you can use them interchangeably anywhere.